 - Unique value — What ideas, concepts, and/or fields of knowledge inspired your solution?
 How does your solution go beyond this inspiration to provide unique value?

-PART FOUR - BARRIER ACKNOWLEDGEMENT (1 PAGE)
+PART SIX - BARRIER ACKNOWLEDGEMENT

 - What are the most formidable barriers to implementing your solution (as it currently stands) in the real world?
 How do you plan to overcome them?